 There are many challenges surrounding member voting at association meetings, but the most challenging is often organizing in-person voting by hundreds, or even thousands, of members.
-It may be practically impossible to find a space that can accommodate the entire membership if they were all to attend in person.
+It may be practically impossible to find a space that can accommodate the entire membership, if they were all to attend in person.
 On the other hand, some associations have the reverse problem of not being able to garner enough member participation to satisfy the associations' quorum requirements.

-Proxies, written ballots, and electronic voting, if used properly, can be valuable tools for an association looking to encourage member participation at annual meetings, as well as providing the option of avoiding the hassles and costs of in-person voting.
+Proxies at meetings, written ballots, and electronic voting, if used properly, can be valuable tools for an association looking to encourage member participation at annual meetings, as well as providing the option of avoiding the hassles and costs of in-person voting.
 But, if used incorrectly, they can do the exact opposite.
 Misunderstandings regarding the proper use of these tools can lead to improperly conducted votes which can cost an association time and money, as well as erode member confidence in the Board of Directors.
-A solid understanding of the differences among these tools allows an association to make the best use of its time and resources.
+A complete understanding of the differences among these tools allows an association to make the best use of its time and resources.

 Meeting or No Meeting – Pick the right voting vehicle